The Doctor, Polly and Ben find themselves on the Cornish coast in the 17th

 23rd were set aboard the Bonny Mary, the ship which doubled for the

 Black Albatross.
 The vessel departed from Newlyn Harbour and

-through and complete all the necessary material.
+to pull through and complete all the necessary material.

 Studio recording took place in Riverside 1 on successive Fridays beginning